BhavyaMehta2/UNET/README.md

 ### DataNode Class

-The `DataNode` class represents a data node in a network simulation using the UNet framework.
+Similarly, the `DataNode` class, defined in the provided code (`DataNode.groovy`), represents a data node in the network simulation.
 It includes functionalities for processing messages, handling initialization requests, and managing TDMA and CSMA transmissions.

 #### Functionality Highlights:

-- **Initialization Handling**: The node processes initialization requests from neighboring nodes, acknowledging requests and exchanging protocol parameters.
+- **Initialization Handling**: The `DataNode` processes initialization requests from neighboring nodes, acknowledging requests and exchanging protocol parameters.

-- **TDMA Transmission**: Upon receiving TDMA initialization, the node starts transmitting data in assigned TDMA slots.
+- **TDMA Transmission**: Upon receiving TDMA initialization, the `DataNode` starts transmitting data in assigned TDMA slots.

-- **CSMA Transmission**: The node initiates CSMA transmission after completing TDMA transmission, managing collisions and backoff periods.
+- **CSMA Transmission**: The `DataNode` initiates CSMA transmission after completing TDMA transmission, managing collisions and backoff periods.

 #### Parameters:

-The `DataNode` class defines the following parameters:
+The `DataNode` class defines parameters such as `tdmaSlot`, `csmaSlotLength`, `tdmaSlotLength`, and `delayLength`.

-- `tdmaSlot`: TDMA slot information.
-- `csmaSlotLength`: Length of CSMA time slots.
-- `tdmaSlotLength`: Length of TDMA time slots.
-- `delayLength`: Delay length between actions.

 #### Communication Protocols:

-The class defines the following communication protocols:

-- `INIT`: Initialization protocol.
-- `ACK`: Acknowledgment protocol.
-- `TDMA_INIT`: TDMA initialization protocol.
-- `TDMA`: TDMA data transmission protocol.
-- `CSMA`: CSMA data transmission protocol.
+Similar to `BaseNode`, the `DataNode` class defines communication protocols such as `INIT`, `ACK`, `TDMA_INIT`, `TDMA`, and `CSMA`.

 #### Message Processing: